Chesterton High School (9th-12th Grade) Program Description

 Chesterton High School (9th -12th grade) Placement of Transfer Students

 Math and Science placement is determined by placement test scores, past grades and previous courses taken.
 English and Social Studies placement is determined by past grades and previous courses taken.

 Chesterton High School (9th – 12th grade) Parent Notification

 Parents of incoming freshmen are notified of their English and social studies placement when they receive their schedules in the spring.
 Eighth-grade students are required to have their parents sign their ninth-grade schedules.
 Parents may nominate their child for the High Ability Program again in the spring for the next school year.

 Notification of freshman math and science placement occurs in late April or early May after data has been collected.
 Letters are sent home to the parents notifying only the parents of students placed in advanced science and/or math classes.
 Placement may change if grades or the algebra end-of-course assessment scores are lower than anticipated.

 After the ninth grade year, students work with their parents, teachers and guidance counselors to create their schedules.
 Parents sign their registration forms which list their courses.
 Parents are notified of their student's final placement when they receive their class schedules in August.

 Chesterton High School (9th -12th grade) Exit Procedure

-Exiting any High Ability (aka GT), Honors, AP or IB class happens on an individual basis.
+Exiting any High Ability (formerly known as Gifted and Talented), Honors, AP or IB class happens on an individual basis.
 Conferences are coordinated with the parent/guardian to determine the appropriate placement of the student.

 Chesterton High School (9th-12th grade) Appeals